Ajscheuer/andrew-scheuer/_posts/2025-05-20-aws-bedrock-healthcare.md

 ---

 *Have you worked with AI in healthcare?
 I'd love to hear about your experiences.
-Feel free to [reach out](/contact/) or connect with me on [LinkedIn](https://linkedin.com/in/andrewscheuer).*
+Feel free to reach out via [email](mailto:aj.scheuer2@gmail.com) or connect with me on [LinkedIn](https://linkedin.com/in/andrewscheuer).*